A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Role of XAI on Security Issues of Network Layer

 \subsubsection{Summary}

-Edge computing thrives in ways to reduce costs, latency, and bandwidth usage.
-However, it has its caveats for a new threat surface that could expose to attacks such as MITM, DoS, and privacy leakages.
-AI/ML is increasingly used to mitigate those attacks, and those systems must be reinforced with a concrete interpretable data flow.
-Local and global XAI methods will be more important for improving users' trust in the services despite the added resource utilization in the long run.
+Edge computing is a powerful tool for reducing costs, latency, and bandwidth usage.
+However, it also introduces new threats such as MITM, DoS, and privacy leakages.
+The good news is that AI/ML is increasingly being used to mitigate these attacks, reinforcing systems with a concrete interpretable data flow.
+This use of AI/ML, combined with the importance of local and global XAI methods, is crucial for improving users' trust in the services, despite the added resource utilization in the long run.